On the Road with your Bicycles

 |Map out your trip.
 Copyright Marcia Crayton|

 5. Stop at the visitors center and get information for bike routes and trails.
+Also, there are apps that will give directions by bicycle.
 Cycling on vacation is sightseeing on wheels.
 Don't forget your clothing, helmets, gloves and any bags or gear, backpack beach chairs, saddlebags, etc.